Conference overview

 - Apply three strategies to partner with caregivers in long-term cases.

-The History and Future of DIR: Lessons Learned from Families
+The History and Future of DIR: Lessons Learned

 Serena Wieder, PhD with Ruby Salazar, LCSW, BCD